anku007/Q2Mod/readme.txt

+The floor is lava.
+You take damage when on the floor.
+Use "give all" command to get all weapons.
+All weapons have modified rate of fire/kick/damage

+Added a README on Quake2Mod repo before 12 am 12/19.
+Didnt end up using that repo and made this after 12.
+Dont know if I lose points for the README deliverable.

 This is the complete source code for Quake 2, version 3.19, buildable with visual C++ 6.0.
 The linux version should be buildable, but we haven't